 21. Pray to spot a jaguar in Cockscomb Basin

 Did you know Belize is home to the world’s only jaguar preserve?
-These endangered beauties can be found if you’re incredibly lucky in Cockscomb Basin, though I wouldn’t count on a spotting — there are only 200 of them in this wildlife preserve spanning 150 square miles.
+These endangered beauties can be found if you’re incredibly lucky in Cockscomb Basin (check prices for tours here), though I wouldn’t count on a spotting — there are only 200 of them in this wildlife preserve spanning 150 square miles.
 Still, countless other species call this protected area home, including other wild cats like the ocelot and the adorable jaguarundi.
-If you simply must see a jaguar, the Belize Zoo has a jaguar rehabilitation program.

 Note: This post contains affiliate links.
 That means that if you purchase something using one of these links, I will receive a small commission at no added cost to you.
 No BS – I only recommend accommodations, services, and products I believe in.